 Using debug tokens

 When you create a debug token, you specify the PIN for each tablet on which the token can be used.
 You can distribute the debug tokens that you create to developers who can install them on the specified tablets, or you can install the debug tokens yourself.
-You are limited to 100 device PINs across all of your debug tokens that are currently active.
-If you create debug tokens that address more than 100 PINs, you must wait for some of your debug tokens to expire before you create more.
+You are limited to 100 tablet PINs across all of your debug tokens that are currently active.
+If you create debug tokens that address 100 PINs, you must wait for some of your debug tokens to expire before you create more.

 Debug tokens are valid for 30 days.
 When a debug token expires, the BlackBerry Tablet OS no longer allows unsigned applications that rely on that token to run.

 When a developer is ready to install an unsigned application on a tablet, they must configure the application to use the same author and authorID values that are defined in the debug token.